nestas-santanu/CouchDBLibrary/README.md

 StatusCode: 201
 ReasonPhrase: Created
 Message: The document was posted.
-Please check the Content property for success or failure of operation on documents.
+Please check the Content property for success or failure of operation on documen ts.
 Content: [
   {
     "ok": true,